zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Attempt to get a log message for English has failed with _Error_.
+  Attempt to get log message for English has failed with _Error_.

   **Action:**